-- In April 2024, the pilots provided us with in-depth qualitative data about their operations y. - In May 2024, a workshop was held in Caen, France to draw more information on the pilots' experiences. - During autumn 2024, we conducted in-depth interviews with the pilot projects' leaders.
+- In April 2024, the pilots answered an online survey. - In May 2024, a workshop was held in Caen, France. - During autumn 2024, we did in-depth interviews with key people from the projects.

 Each project is analyzed separately in the report, followed by a combined summary, conclusions, and policy suggestions.